granule-project/granule/repl/README.md

 #### Config file creation
 <a id="config-file-creation"></a>
 The configuration file needs to be created by the user.
-It needs to be named `.granule.conf`.
+It needs to be named `.grin`.
 This file needs to be placed in the home directory
 ###### Windows
 ```
 C:\Users\<username>